Fourier transform: Definition

-In this case $f(x)$ is (Lebesgue) integrable over the whole real line, i.e., the above integral converges to a continuous function $\widehat{f}(\xi)$ at all $\xi$ (decaying to zero as $\xi\to\infty$).
+When $f(x)$ is (Lebesgue) integrable over the whole real line, the above integral converges for all $\xi\in\mathbb R$, and $\widehat{f}(\xi)$ is a uniformly continuous function of $\xi$ which decays to zero as $\xi\to\infty$.

 However, the Fourier transform can also be defined for (generalized) functions for which the Lebesgue integral (Eq.1) does not make sense.
 Interpreting the integral suitably (e.g. as an improper integral for locally integrable functions) extends the Fourier transform to functions that are not necessarily integrable over the whole real line.
 More generally, the Fourier transform also applies to generalized functions like the Dirac delta (and all other tempered distributions), in which case it is defined by duality rather than an integral.